edeliver/edeliver/README.md

 Builds an initial release that can be deployed to the production hosts.
 If you want to build a different tag or revision, use the `--revision=` or the `--tag` argument.
 If you want to build a different branch or the tag / revision is in a different branch, use the `--branch=` arguemtn.

-#### Build an Update Package which Requires Node Restart

-    ./edeliver build update --from=<git-tag-or-revision> [--to=<git-tag-or-revision>] [--branch=<git-branch>]

-Builds a release update that can be deployed to the production hosts.
-The update is generated for changes between two git revisions or tags or from an old revision / tag to the current master branch.
-Requires that the `--from=` arguement is which referes the the old git revision or tag and is used to build the update from.
-The optional `--to=` option can be used, if the update should not be created to the latest version.

 #### Generate and Edit Upgrade Files (appup)

     ./edeliver build appups --from=<git-tag-or-revision> [--to=<git-tag-or-revision>] [--branch=<git-branch>]